dipak-01/E-commerce-Website/README.md

 1. Browse Sneaker Catalog:

-   - Display sneakers with images and descriptions and implement filters (size, price).
+   - Display sneakers with images and descriptions with price.

 2. Product Details Page: